Programme Outline

 - Personal styling for an interview

-- Planing a classroom event
+- Planning a classroom event

 You are welcome to make an appointment to talk to a teaching staff member or Programme Coordinator about this programme and to view our facilities.